 Why We Chose to Add it to Our Selection

-In preparation for the upcoming launch of our new Spearmint supplement here at Wholesome Story, we’d like to share with you the reasons that piqued our interest in Spearmint and why we chose to add it to our selection of herbal supplements.
+In preparation for the upcoming launch of our new Spearmint supplement here at Wholesome Story, we’d like to share with you the things that piqued our interest in Spearmint and tell you why we chose to add it to our selection of herbal supplements.
 So, let’s dive in!

 - Possibly supports healthy androgen and testosterone levels in certain women.

-Don’t take this the wrong way, we’re not saying that Spearmint can for sure fix your hormones or give you normal-pattern hair growth, we’re just saying that preliminary research in this area is looking bright.
+Don’t take this the wrong way though, we’re not saying that Spearmint can for sure fix your hormones or give you normal-pattern hair growth, we’re just saying that preliminary research in this area is looking bright.
 And, since Spearmint is a healthy, supportive herb that’s appropriate for almost everyone, there’s no harm in trying it to see what positive effects it could have on your hormonal health.
-Even if it doesn’t affect you in the way that you hope, it will at least provide you with some antioxidants and phytochemicals that your body will thank you for.
+Because, even if it doesn’t affect you in the way that you hope, it will at least provide you with some antioxidants and phytochemicals that your body will thank you for.